eliedaou/acanetsDev/professors/_posts/2015-07-01-professor-Luo.md

 ---
-title: Yan Luo
 image_filename: yan_luo_2007.png
+name: "Yan Luo"
+tags:
+  - professors
+  - rss
-the_description: This is a description of "professor1" which is set to Professor Yan Luo.
+the_description: "This is a description of \"professor1\" which is set to Professor Yan Luo."
-tags: ['professors', 'rss']
-url: {{site.url}}/research
+url: "{{site.url}}/research"

 ---